pajorn/arduino-cube-renderer/README.md

 ## How to use/key variables
 As with any Arduino project, simply open it, and upload it to your microcontroller.

-However, some microcontrollers such as those based on the ATmega328p may not have enough RAM.
-Microcontrollers with sufficient RAM such as the ESP32 are recommended.
+However, some microcontrollers, such as those based on the ATmega328p, may not have enough RAM.
+Microcontrollers with sufficient RAM, such as the ESP32, are recommended.

 ### Necessary variables
 If you are using a display other than the SSD1306/SSD1315, you'll also have to change the u8g2 initialiser accordingly (and potentially the screen dimension constants `gScreenWidth` and `gScreenHeight`).